Skip to main content

 The Role of Aromatase Inhibition

 Testosterone, while essential, can be converted into estradiol (a form of estrogen) by the enzyme aromatase, particularly in adipose tissue.
-While some estrogen is necessary for men’s bone health and cognitive function, excessive levels can lead to such as gynecomastia, fluid retention, and mood disturbances.
+While some estrogen is necessary for men’s bone health and cognitive function, excessive levels can lead to adverse effects such as gynecomastia, fluid retention, and mood disturbances.
 In women, maintaining an optimal estrogen-to-testosterone ratio is equally important for overall well-being.

 The use of Anastrozole, an aromatase inhibitor, in personalized protocols is a precise intervention to manage this conversion.
 By selectively blocking aromatase, Anastrozole helps maintain a favorable testosterone-to-estrogen ratio, preventing the negative consequences of elevated estrogen while allowing testosterone to exert its beneficial effects.
 This targeted modulation contributes significantly to the long-term safety and efficacy of hormonal optimization, reducing the likelihood of side effects that might otherwise lead to treatment discontinuation.